-Bristol Zoo in pictures: Attraction shuts after 186 years
+Bristol Zoo in pictures: Attraction to shut after 186 years

 The organisation offered six degree courses and had 380 students studying alongside the zoo.

-The zoo said even though it is closing, the students would continue to receive their education with the team.
+The zoo said even though it was closing, students would continue to receive their education with the team.

 The zoo's sister site, The Wild Place Project, was acquired in 1967 but did not open until 2013.